-- Air intake must be protected from any debris. - When connecting to the air intake connector and exhaust flue connector, all connecting parts must be installed properly. - Maintain 12" (300 mm) min.
+- Air intake must be protected from any debris. - When connecting the air intake connector and the flue connector with the vent, connecting parts must be sealed with PVC, glue and high temp silicon. - Maintain 12" (300 mm) min.
 (18" (450 mm) min. for Canada) clearance above highest-anticipated snow level.
 Maximum of 24" (600 mm) above roof. - Install a bird screen at the end of the intake air pipe and exhaust pipe.

-Before installing the boiler, determine what type of vent termination is appropriate for the installation location and situation.
-The subsections that follow describe some typical venting configurations, but do not include all possible options.
+Determine what type of vent termination is appropriate for the installation location and situation before installing the boiler.
+The following subsections describe some venting configurations, but do not include all possible options.